ArkScript-lang/Ark/modules/msgpack/documentation/documentation.md

 # Msgpack module docummentation

-_For the moment_ we have an implementation with too many limits mainly cause by some restriction of API, but we can make basic and simple action which can do by the original library, like packing, unpacking and a limited use in background of msgpack objects.
-So the list of usable functions are :
+_For the moment_ we have an implementation with some many limits mainly cause by some restrictions of API, but we can make basic operations that can be done by the original library, like packing, unpacking and a limited use in background of msgpack objects.
+So the list of usable functions is :

 ## **msgPack** : for data packing ;
 ## **msgUnpack** : for data unpacking ;